sshalem/Spring-Boot/05-Transaction-Management/README.md

 	* the default value is false, in which JDK (interface based) proxies are created.
 	* if true then `CGLIB` proxies (class based) will be used. (with Spring boot it is set as true, `spring.aop.proxy-target-class=true` , enabling CGLIB proxy)
 * `mode` -  can be proxy/aspectJ .
-	* The dafault mode value is Proxy, which processes the annotated bean to be proxied using the Spring AOP framework , that uses Proxy Interfaces annotated with @Transactional.
+	* The dafault mode value is `mode="Proxy"`, which processes the annotated bean to be proxied using the Spring AOP framework.
-	* when mode is aspectJ (AspectJ Framework), the interfaces that marked with @Transactional will be ignored, because the Aspect that interprets @Transactional is the annotations is the AnnotationTransactionAspect.
-WHen using this aspect , we must annotate the implementation class (and/or methods within the class), not the interface(if any) that the class implements.
-AspectJ follows JAVA's rule thaty annotaions on interfaces are not inherited.
+	* when mode is aspectJ (AspectJ Framework)

 ### Note : </br>
 * Transaction management is an important part of RDBMS-oriented enterprise application , </br>